Signing of the Treaty of Alliance between France and America

 The Search for Allies

 The colonists knew they needed help to overthrow British rule.
 Indeed, four months before declaring independence, the Continental Congress appointed Silas Deane as a secret envoy to France.
 His mission was to persuade the French government to provide financial and military aid.
 The Continental Congress knew that France resented the loss of its North American possessions, wanted to weaken its rival, and feared that a British victory would increase the threat to its possessions in the Caribbean.
-The colonists also hoped that the new trading opportunities that would materialize if they won independence would give France additional reason to provide aid.
+The colonists also hoped that the trading opportunities that would materialize if America won its independence would entice France to provide aid.

 Baron de Kalb, center, introducing the Marquis de Lafayette to Silas Deane.